thewoodfish/samaritan-db/README.md

 1. Start making requests

 ### Http routes available
-Please not that since this is a RESTful database, most of the request use methods that cant be easily fired on the browser.
+Please note that since this is a RESTful database, most of the request use methods that cant be easily fired on the browser.
 The `curl` utility on your terminal is the most appropriate to use.

 - **index**:
     - `method`: `GET`